-Similarly, access of Palestinian traffic to the section of Road 60 running through Ramallah governorate is largely restricted; of the 11 villages located along this section of the road, only two, at its southern and northern extremes (Mkhmas and Turmus'aya respectively), have direct access, while the rest remain blocked.
+Similarly, access of Palestinian traffic to the section of Road 60 running through Ramallah governorate is largely restricted; of the 11 villages located along this section of the road, only two, at its southern and northern extremes (Mikhmas and Turmus'aya respectively), have direct access, while the restremain blocked.
 By contrast, all seven Israeli settlements located along this section enjoy direct access to Road 60.
-Moreover, the road leading from Road 60 to Ramallah City (the single entrance from the east), continues to be blocked for Palestinian-plated cars, which are not allowed to cross the checkpoint controlling this route (Beit El checkpoint), with the exception of ambulances and VP-card holders.
+Moreover, the road leading from Road 60 to Ramallah City (the single entrance from the east), continues to be blocked for Palestinian-plated cars, which are not allowed to cross the checkpoint controlling this route (Beit El checkpoint), with the exception of ambulances and VIP-card holders.
 As a result, more than 40,000 people living in the eastern Ramallah villages must take longer routes to reach Ramallah.
 Additionally, the old path of Road 60, leading into Ramallah from the north is also blocked at various points, funneling a large volume of traffic to and from the north into a local road controlled by the 'Atara partial checkpoint (see Map 1, and section below on "Funneling of Palestinian traffic").

-The Israeli army justified the closure of these two roads.
+The Israeli army justified the closure of these two entrances based on the need to provide security to the Beit El settlement and the adjacent military base, located at the intersection of these two roads.
 Regardless of the concerns that led to the imposition of these restrictions, these facilitate speedy access into and out from the area by Israeli settlers and military.